Legal Fact Sheet

 (a.)
-For detailed information on the two legal private alternatives (1 & 2 on p.1) and how to fulfill their requirements, order CHEA’s manual, An Introduction To Home Education, and, for older students, CHEA’s High School Handbook.
+For detailed information on the two legal private alternatives (1 & 2 on p.1) and how to fulfill their requirements, order The California Homeschool Manual by CHEA, and, for older students, CHEA’s High School Handbook.
 For ordering these and other resources, and for other homeschool information, as well as referrals to support groups, contact CHEA at (562) 864-2432.

 (b.)
 Join the Home School Legal Defense Association (HSLDA).
 Discount memberships are available.
 Contact HSLDA at (540) 338-5600; P.O.
 Box 3000, Purcellville, VA 20134.
 Join before beginning your home education and before withdrawing your child from another school.
 It is best to withdraw during summer.
 You must join before receiving a legal challenge to your homeschooling, so join now.

 HSLDA is the only full-time attorney-staffed organization that assures you of immediate and thorough representation by an attorney with expertise in this area of law from the very beginning of any legal challenges to your home education.
 There is no in-state or out-of-state school or educational program available to private California homeschoolers that offers absolute legal protection.
 There are no other legal protection programs or plans which guarantee expert attorney consultation and representation to families for all legal contacts related to their home education like HSLDA does.
 HSLDA can answer legal compliance questions for their members.
 HSLDA has been at the center of defending our freedom to home school in California.
 It is the individual family that will be challenged by school and other authorities and not the private school PSP administrator.
 Each family must take the responsibility to secure the best legal protection available.